 This stage involves the listing of code points from the parts of Unicode listed in section 1.1 above.
 Rows in the list will be coloured red until they are attested as in languages in modern use, at which point the colouring will be changed to black.
-This situation will be represented in an XML file.
+This situation for attested code points will be represented in an XML file.
 For the non-exhaustive list of languages using the Latin script that is to be used, see the appendix.